 In 2019, a group of MD and PhD researchers from the Canna Research Group published a large population-based survey of adult athletes who use cannabis.
 They hypothesized that there would be age-related differences in how adult athletes consumed cannabis, as well as age-related differences in positive and adverse subjective effects.

 If you are an adult athlete and you want to use cannabis to improve your athletic performance or recovery, visit your local cannabis dispensary and peruse what products they have in their cannabis and CBD catalog.
+Some dispensaries may offer CBD-only products.
 Choose a product, experiment with it, and record your experiences on Jointly.
 Or if you live in a state with only medical cannabis, talk to a cannabis doctor at your local medical marijuana clinic to find out the best way to add cannabis into your physical activity routine.